 Typical cinquefoils look most similar to strawberries, but differ in usually having dry, inedible fruit (hence the name “barren strawberry” for some species).
 Many cinquefoil species have palmate leaves.
 Some species have just three leaflets, while others have fifteen or more leaflets arranged pinnately.
 The flowers are usually yellow, but may be white, pinkish or red.
 The accessory fruits are usually dry but may be fleshy and strawberry-like, while the actual seeds – each one technically a single fruit – are tiny nuts.

-Anemone: These frail flowers have a windflower appearance and can be found in different colors such as white and pink.
+Anemone: Windflowers have a frail appearance and come in different colors, including white and pink.

 Flowers with 4–27 sepals are produced singly, in cymes of 2–9 flowers, or in umbels, above a cluster of leaf- or sepal-like bracts.
 Sepals may be any color.
 The pistils have one ovule.
 The flowers have nectaries, but petals are missing in the majority of species.

-The fruits are ovoid to obovoid shaped achenes that are collected together in a tight cluster, ending variously lengthened stalks; though many species have sessile clusters terminating the stems.
+Achenes, ovoid to obovoid in shape, are collected in tight clusters that end variously lengthened stalks.
+Some species, however, have sessile clusters directly terminating their stems.
 The achenes are beaked and some species have feathery hairs attached to them

 Himalayan Bellflower (Campanula latifolia): This bell-shaped flower that grows in the Himalayan region adds character to the floral collection.